9bibi/productivityApp/README.md

 This Habit Tracker application allows users to track their daily habits and progress over time, along with some additional features like a Pomodoro timer, weather updates, motivational quotes, and a searching for images.
 The application also includes an admin panel for managing users.

 ## Features
-- **User Authentication & Authorization**: Users can sign up, log in, and log out.
-Admin users can manage other users.
+- **User Authentication & Authorization**: Users can log in and log out.
+Admin can create and manage other users on the admin dashboard.
+The admin page is only accessible for users who has logged in as an admin.
 - **Habit Management**: Users can add, update, delete, and track habits.
 - **Pomodoro Timer**: Track work and break sessions using the Pomodoro technique with integrations to Toggl.
 - **Weather API**: Get real-time weather data for a given city.